astrochili/vscode-defold/README.md

 ### Clean API Annotations

 Deletes all the previously synced annotations from the global storage and workspace storage.

+### Open Defold

+Opens the current project in the Defold Editor.

+On macOS, the window will be switched if Defold is already running.

 ### Clean Build